Towards Codable Watermarking for Injecting Multi-bits Information to LLMs: Balance-Marking: A Simple yet Effective CTWL Method

-All in all, we summarize the final practical version of the above $LM_{proxy}$-aided watermarking method in Algorithm~\ref{algo: choose V_{m,x_{:(l-1)}}}.
-Given that this method employs a probability-balanced vocabulary partition, we refer to it as \textbf{Balance-Marking}.
+The practical version of the above $LM_{proxy}$-aided watermarking method is specially highlighted in red in Algorithm~\ref{algo: choose V_{m,x_{:(l-1)}}_old}.
+Given that it employs a probability-balanced vocabulary partition, we refer to it as \textbf{Balance-Marking}.